Keeping your home safe

 Fire Safety

-EastendHomes carries out regular assessments of all our blocks to check on fire safety and prevention measures.
-This will include requesting our residents to alter their behaviour if they actions are contributing to the risk of a fire breaking out, such as leaving large or flammable items in communal areas.
-We take such actions in the interest of the safety of all our residents.
+We carry out regular assessments of all blocks to check on fire safety and prevention measures.
+Residents might be asked to change their behaviour if it contributes to the risk of a fire breaking out, such as leaving large or flammable items in communal areas.
+We take action in the interest of the safety of all residents.

-You should ensure that all of your household understand what to do in the case of a fire breaking out in your home or your block.
+Make sure that everyone in your household understands what to do in the case of a fire breaking out in your home or your block.
 Unless the fire is in your home, the advice of EastendHomes and the Fire Brigade is normally to 'stay put'.
 See our Fire Safety leaflet [pdf 807KB] for more information.

 You can also view on this site Fire Risk Assessments for the tower blocks that EastendHomes manages.